fabiorovigo/ehri-at-nn-site/README.md

     hugo server --baseURL localhost:1313/test

 The site will be available at that location with the base path `/test` and you can check everything works correctly.

+## Deploying the site

+To build the site for deployment, it is necessary to:

+ - ensure the `baseURL` in `config.yaml` is correct for the deployment location (e.g. `https://www.ehri.at/`), including a trailing slash
+ - set the environment variable `HUGO_ENV` to `production` to ensure the correct settings are used

+For example:

+    export HUGO_ENV="production"
+    hugo --minify --cleanDestinationDir

+The site will be built in the `public` directory, which can be copied to the deployment location.

 ## Updating the theme